TimLariviere/Fabulous-new/docs/Fabulous/architecture/core-types.md

 This limitation on the size of a struct enables .NET to store those structs inside the L1 / L2 caches of the CPU, which yield faster reading speed than RAM.

+TODO: Maybe talk about inlining?

 ## Types

 ### Widget and attributes
 The way Fabulous represents the UI tree is with `Widget` and `Attributes`.

+TODO: Put an image showing UI tree with Widgets and attributes

 A `Widget` represents a UI element such as a label, a button, an text field, a list, etc.